Author: Ameeba

 Conceptual Example Code

-Here’s a conceptual example of how the vulnerability might be exploited.
-This example assumes a context where an HTTP request is used to manipulate the privilege settings:
+Here is a conceptual example of how the vulnerability might be exploited.
+This example represents a HTTP request to upload a malicious file:

 Host: target.example.com